Ghussy/Ghussy/README.md

 - 👋 Hi, I’m @Ghussy
 - 👀 I’m interested in blockchain technology
-- 🌱 I’m currently working on a start up -Bould Cards
+- 🌱 I’m currently working on a start up -BlueVerse
-- 💞️ I’m looking to collaborate on a logo
+- 💞️ I’m looking to collaborate
 - 📫 Reach out to me on twitter! @ChEEEky_SCRUB
 <!---
 Ghussy/Ghussy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.